Money Management 1-2-3: THREE: Planning a Secure Future

 Protecting assets

-It would be very difficult, if not impossible, to recover from the losses that could result from a fire, car accident or lawsuit.
+It would be very difficult, if not impossible, to recover from the losses that could result from a fire, car accident or lawsuit if you don’t have protection.
 As your assets increase, so does the need for sufficient insurance coverage.
-This includes health, auto and a homeowners or renters policy.
+This includes health, auto and a homeowners or renters policy, and might include other types of coverage as well.

 A major risk is being underinsured.
 It’s very important to increase your coverage as your needs increase.
-Review your coverage every few years, and anytime there is a significant change in your life (for example, you get a dog, or your teenager begins driving) or your assets (you add on to your home or get a new car, for example).
+Review your coverage every few years, and any time there is a significant change in your life (for example, you get a dog, or your teenager begins driving) or your assets (you add on to your home or get a new car, for example).
+Consumer Action’s publication Time for an Insurance Checkup: Assessing and adjusting your coverage can help guide you through the process.

-Learn more about insurance from the Insurance Information Institute or at Consumer Action’s Insurance Education website.
+Learn more about insurance from the Insurance Information Institute.

 Long-term care insurance